havishaJ/Greymodels/README.md

 The `Greymodels` package includes a [Help](videos/video1.md) tab that gives the use of the package and the different models implemented and an [About Grey](videos/video3.md) tab that explain the different categories.

-User data from a spreadsheet is easily loaded via "Browse" and the interface instantly provides information regarding fitted values, forecasts and interval estimates.
+User data from a spreadsheet is easily loaded via ["Browse"](data) and the interface instantly provides information regarding fitted values, forecasts and interval estimates.
 Further, the user may visualize the raw, fitted, forecasted data along the confidence plot.
 This further serves in the evaluation of the fitted approach used.

-As a matter of example, download [file1.xlsx](data/file1.xlsx) in folder [data](data) and using the models under the **Background Values** tab, we follow
+As a matter of example, download [file1.xlsx](data/file1.xlsx) and using the models under the **Background Values** tab, we follow

 Univariate Models $\rightarrow$ Background Values $\rightarrow$ EPGM (1, 1) model $\rightarrow$ Data Input